When travelling for long times, a Travel Pack is your most important travel companion. It will be your most important investment for your trip.

 Sell the stuff you will not need any more and store the rest.
 Turn off the electricity at the mains.
 This will save the power drain when devices are in standby mode.
 Subscribe to email lists to turn out good promotions.
 If you intend to driver, remember to obtain an international drivers license.

-Travel Ideology is your best place for all sorts of travel gear and travel accessories.
+Travel Ideology is your best place for all sorts of travel gear in Australia.
+Come here for all your travel accessories.